Hello! Welcome to this week’s Geeky Brummie Gaming Roundup!

 Game of the Week

-And that’s all for now!
-See you next week for more from the world of gaming!
+And that’s it for now!
+See you next with more gaming news and releases!